visheshkadian/algorithm-and-data-structure-questions/README.md

 # algorithm-and-data-structure-questions
-these are the questions which I found to be good
+hi, these are the questions which I found to be good